 Once the initial shock wore off, I got to work.
 I was not going to let it defeat me or Canyon Creative.
 We continued to meet remotely with our business coach, shifting our focus to maintain business and get new business, even in these hard times.
 We worked diligently with our bank, accountant and the Vegas Chamber of Commerce.

-I ramped up participation in virtual meetings with the CEO Stars (10 like-minded/successful agency owners from across the country) where we discussed our fears and how we were going to tackle this new reality head-on.
+As two minds are better than one, I ramped up participation in virtual meetings with the CEO Stars (10 like-minded/successful agency owners from across the country) where we discussed our fears and how we were going to tackle this new reality head-on.

 All this is happening while genuinely connecting with clients, working on their projects, invoicing, watching cashflow very carefully, staying in constant touch with our accountant and keeping the whole team engaged.
 We also put new processes in place that help us monitor jobs from afar and regularly stay in touch.
 It seems to be working for everyone.

 Though I’ve been very busy during this time of COVID-19, I keep my work-life balance in check.
 I walk in our neighborhood a couple times a week, continue to work on my golf game and started oil painting again (I have commissions to work on).

 Our home has benefitted from my new-found invigoration, too.
 I’ve retiled the master bath floor and fixed the drywall that got destroyed when we had a leak.
 I’m laying new wooden floors in our bedroom and cooking more with my wife.

 I had a lot of time to think while by myself in the office since March.
 We have a plan.
 I feel efficient and productive.
 Even hopeful.

 Ann: Making the Best of a Crappy Situation